-Sam contacted our lawyers for legal advice.
-We told her that her claim was against SCS for selling a suite that wasn’t of satisfactory quality as it hadn’t proved durable.
+Sam contacted us for advice.
+We told her that her claim was against SCS for selling her a suite that wasn’t of satisfactory quality as it hadn’t proved durable.
 We explained that, under the Sale of Goods Act 1979, if goods aren’t of satisfactory quality, a retailer can offer to carry out a repair, but it must be done in a reasonable time and without significant inconvenience.
-SCS hadn’t done this, so she could rescind her contract with the store and ask for a partial refund.
+SCS hadn’t done this, so she could rescind the contract and ask for a partial refund.
+We also advised Sam that as she had paid the deposit on her Santander credit card, any claim she had against SCS she could also bring against Santander as they were jointly and severally liable for the breach of contract under Section 75 of the Consumer Credit Act 1974.
+Sam went back to Trading Standards, asking it to tell SCS she wanted it to collect the suite and give her a refund.
+Instead, SCS offered her a replacement but she said it had had ample time to repair or replace the suite.
+In October 2011, the company agreed to collect the suite and paid Sam all her money back.

 When Mark Dawson’s fridge-freezer stopped working after 28 years, he knew he’d be unlikely to find one that could last as long.